Life has gotten a lot more convenient over the past decade thanks to our friend the Internet.

 Remember when MBA chief David Stevens claimed that the average mortgage file had grown to more than 500 pages?

-Well, hopefully the smart guys up in Silicon Valley have a solution for that as well.
+Well, hopefully the smart guys and gals up in Silicon Valley have a solution for that as well.

 Say Hello to Opendoor